BZoennchen/Pages/_posts/2023-04-23-wekinator.md

 Furthermore, to achieve our desired sound, we would have needed to understand the impact of parameter changes on various aspects of the sound, such as pitch and timbre.

 In essence, we would have aimed to create a model of the synth "world" to enable us to reason about its structures and rules.
-We would have then written code to manipulate the $n$ parameters concurrently, relative to the dancer's position.
+We would have then written code to manipulate the $$n$$ parameters concurrently, relative to the dancer's position.

 While I value the traditional approach for its ability to provide insights into actual and imaginative structures, it is not the optimal solution for our specific scenario.
 I believe that creative practitioners do not necessarily avoid analytical work but tend to focus on creation, thereby enabling a more tangible understanding of the problem.
 I welcome this approach, particularly in the field of machine learning.
 In contrast, the traditional approach can be challenging and less accessible, particularly in achieving our artistic objectives.